awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-bedrock-cw-dashboard/README.md

 - The following metrics are displayed for the model specified:
     - InputTokenCount
     - OutputTokenCount
+    - OutputImageCount
     - InvocationLatency (min, max, average)
     - Invocations (sample count)
     - InvocationClientErrors
+    - InvocationServerErrors
+    - InvocationThrottles
+    - LegacyModelInvocations

+More details for each one of the metrics can be found in the [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/monitoring.html#runtime-cloudwatch-metrics)

 ### addAllModelsMonitoring